oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-about-validator-account.md

 Since the delegator(hub) can delegate tokens to the owner account, they can stake tokens onto the owner account and receive tokens.

 Validator Owner (Owner Account) can use same address with Delegator(self delegating).
-L2 Owner can use same address with Delegator(self delegating).
+L2 Owner can use same address with Delegator(self depositing).

 ### **Validator Owner (Owner Account)**